 Management must approve all recovery strategies, which should align with organizational objectives and goals.
 Once the recovery strategies are developed and approved, you can then translate them into DRPs.

-The DRP process involves a lot more than only writing the document.
+The DRP process involves a lot more than simply writing the document.
 A business impact analysis (BIA) and risk analysis (RA) help determine areas to focus resources in the DRP process.

 The BIA is useful in identifying the impacts of disruptive events, which makes it the starting point for risk identification within the DR context.
 It also helps generate the RTO and RPO.